 Our program supports and considers extensions, based on individual needs

 Family engagement is encouraged and supported

 At JOTC, we have a maximum of 78 available treatment beds.
 Meals and snacks are provided.
-Most days will feature a mix of scheduled group and individual sessions, opportunities to work on programs of your choice, 12-step meetings, and free time for physical and social activities.
+Most days will feature a mix of scheduled group and individual sessions, opportunities to work on programs of your choice, 12-step meetings, and free time for phsycial and social activities.
 Counselors and care team members will check on you frequently throughout each day to ensure you’re receiving the support you need.